 Each fish per-cm in length is to be measured with the fish measuring cradle supplied.
 The measurement taken is from the front of the mouth to the centre of the ‘V’ in the caudle fin (tail).

 A photograph of each fish caught and recorded must be taken while measuring the fish – use the paper tables provided by Orvis.
 Fishing with another angler is strongly advised.
-The Orvis Saltwater Fly Fishing Festival fish measuring cradle must be used and shown in all the photos.
+Please bring your own measuring tool.

 Competition Rules and Timings